 When using the secure value for the ssl_cipher_list, the following algorithms are enabled:

-This list provides maximum compatibility with existing deployments and does not contain ciphers which are considered weak.
+This list provides maximum compatibility with existing deployments while avoiding deprecated ciphers.

 To verify the list of ciphers available for your operating system use: